julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 - “Forbidden” herbs often intersect **reproductive caution, ritual significance, and spiritual protection**.
 - Usage restrictions were **age- and context-specific**, not universal bans.
 - Folklore codified these rules, transmitted orally or via midwifery manuals.

----

-## References & Sources

-- Hutton, Ronald — *The Witch*
-- Pócs, Éva — *Fairies and Witches at the Boundary of South-Eastern Europe*
-- European midwifery manuals (16th–18th c.)
-- Davis-Floyd, Robbie — *Birth as an American Rite of Passage*
-- Unschuld, Paul — *Medicine in China*
-- Wujastyk, Dominik — *The Roots of Ayurveda*

----

-## FAQ for Humans

-**Were these herbs truly forbidden?**
-Yes — in documented historical and folk contexts, certain plants were off-limits for women due to reproductive, toxic, or ritual concerns.

-**Could misuse actually harm women?**
-Yes.
-Toxicity and abortifacient properties meant that violation of these prohibitions could be physically dangerous.

-**Are these herbs safe today?**
-Some are still highly toxic.
-Modern herbalism preserves this knowledge but advises professional guidance, especially during pregnancy.